senseigab/senseigab.github.io/_pages/talks.md

 Gapas, W. G. A., & Lintao, R. B. (2017).
 Spoken communication difficulties and communication strategies of selected medical technology students. *The 2017 Philippine Association of Language Teachers Conference*, University of Santo Tomas, Manila. [slides](https://senseigab.github.io/files/presentations/01_PALT2017/Gapas_PALT2017.pdf)

 ### Widening Participation and Outreach
-I have given talks on action research, research ethics, discourse and gender, and World Englishes to a variety of students.
+**I have given talks on action research, research ethics, discourse and gender, and World Englishes to a variety of students.
 I am also able to discuss other issues about journalism, (English) language teaching, social justice, and other matters that might be in my interests or expertise.
-If you want me to speak on a specific issue, let me know.
+If you want me to speak on a specific issue, please contact me.**

-**“The Languages/Linguistics Degree: The (Worth of a) Scholarly Path,” delivered during the SHS Lakbay 3: Passions and Possibilities Career Convention.
+“The Languages/Linguistics Degree: The (Worth of a) Scholarly Path,” delivered during the SHS Lakbay 3: Passions and Possibilities Career Convention.
 Lourdes School of Mandaluyong City [online].
-April 7, 2021.** [Slides](https://senseigab.github.io/files/presentations/00_talks/2021_Gapas_LSMC.pdf).
+April 7, 2021.
+[Slides](https://senseigab.github.io/files/presentations/00_talks/2021_Gapas_LSMC.pdf).

-**"Applying Corpus-Assisted Multimodal Discourse Analysis: A Discursive News Values Study of an Armed Conflict," The Graduate School, University of Santo Tomas, Manila [online].
-September 12, 2020.**
+"Applying Corpus-Assisted Multimodal Discourse Analysis: A Discursive News Values Study of an Armed Conflict," The Graduate School, University of Santo Tomas, Manila [online].
+September 12, 2020.

-**“Appreciating Language Realities through Philippine English,” delivered at the Bulacan Agricultural State College, San Ildefonso, Bulacan.
-August 28, 2019.** [Slides](https://senseigab.github.io/files/presentations/00_talks/2019_BASC_Gapas.pdf).
+“Appreciating Language Realities through Philippine English,” delivered at the Bulacan Agricultural State College, San Ildefonso, Bulacan.
+August 28, 2019.
+[Slides](https://senseigab.github.io/files/presentations/00_talks/2019_BASC_Gapas.pdf).

-**“Introducing World Englishes: One Language, Multiple Identities, Multiple Realities,” delivered at the Senior High School, Far Eastern University, Manila.
-September 7, 2018**
+“Introducing World Englishes: One Language, Multiple Identities, Multiple Realities,” delivered at the Senior High School, Far Eastern University, Manila.
+September 7, 2018.

-**"“Language, Gender, and Discourses: Things People Should Know,” delivered during the 3rd Communication Conference: Exploring the Realm of Communication, De La Salle University, Manila.
-August 4, 2017.**
+"“Language, Gender, and Discourses: Things People Should Know,” delivered during the 3rd Communication Conference: Exploring the Realm of Communication, De La Salle University, Manila.
+August 4, 2017.

-**“Publication and Research Ethics,” delivered to the FEU English Language Circle, Far Eastern University, Manila.
-March 14, 2017.**
+“Publication and Research Ethics,” delivered to the FEU English Language Circle, Far Eastern University, Manila.
+March 14, 2017.

-**“Action Research” (co-facilitated with Danny O. Balance), delivered to the faculty of Cecilio Apostol Elementary School at the Thomas Aquinas Research Complex, University of Santo Tomas, Manila.
-October 29, 2015.** [Slides](https://senseigab.github.io/files/presentations/00_talks/2016_UST_Gapas.pdf)**
+“Action Research” (co-facilitated with Danny O. Balance), delivered to the faculty of Cecilio Apostol Elementary School at the Thomas Aquinas Research Complex, University of Santo Tomas, Manila.
+October 29, 2015.
+[Slides](https://senseigab.github.io/files/presentations/00_talks/2016_UST_Gapas.pdf)**

 <a href="#">Back to Top</a>